pulp/pulp/docs/plugins/plugin-writer/basics.rst

 pulpcore.plugin Entry Point
 ---------------------------

-The Pulp Platform discovers available plugins by inspecting the pulp.plugin entry point.
+The Pulp Platform discovers available plugins by inspecting the pulpcore.plugin entry point.

 Once a plugin has defined its ``PulpPluginAppConfig`` subclass, it should add a pointer to that subclass using the Django ``default_app_config`` convention, e.g.
 ``default_app_config = pulp_myplugin.app.MyPulpPluginAppConfig`` somewhere in the module
 that contains your Django application.
-The Pulp Platform can then be told to use this value to discover your plugin, by pointing the pulp.plugin entry point at it.
+The Pulp Platform can then be told to use this value to discover your plugin, by pointing the pulpcore.plugin entry point at it.
 If, for example, we set ``default_app_config`` in ``pulp_myplugin/__init__.py``, the setup.py ``entry_points`` would look like this::